 What are compression socks?

-What are compression socks used for?
+What else are compression socks used to treat?

-- They can be helpful for people that are working long hours sitting, or standing
+- They can be helpful for people that are working long hours sitting or standing

 - They can help improve slow circulation and reduce cold feet

 - They are suitable for treating swelling caused by edema or lymphedema